MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/live-xbl-overview.md

 | [Multiplayer Manager (MPM)](../features/multiplayer/mpm/live-multiplayer-manager-nav.md) | Multiplayer Manager provides a high-level API focused on common multiplayer scenarios, including adding multiplayer functionality by managing sessions, matchmaking, and game invites.
 Provides a state- and event-based programming model. |

-## Cloud Storage
+### Cloud Storage

 Xbox Live Cloud Storage provides both Title Storage and Connected Storage.
-These are two different but complementary services:
+These are two different but complementary services.
 *  *Connected Storage* allows you to implement game saves in the cloud, that will roam across devices regardless of where a user is signed-in.
 *  *Title Storage* lets you store blobs of data that can be per user or per title and shared across different users.